vgough/encfs/INSTALL.md

 This document provides generic information for compiling EncFS.

-If you are looking for specific instructions for your distribution, take a look at the **[wiki](https://github.com/vgough/encfs/wiki)**.
+If you are looking for specific instructions for your operating system or distribution, take a look at the **[wiki](https://github.com/vgough/encfs/wiki)**.

 Compiling EncFS